node-ci/nci/README.md

 * when long line appear console output row numbers not on the same line with content
 * some "undefined" comments in scm changes
+* should write at the end of build console out that build is done (or error)

 ## Roadmap